Building a Culture of Peace

 Comprised of a group of members committed to facilitating a path of reconciliation by providing conscious connection practices.
 This team would be available to intercede and provide support in the case of conflicted interpersonal relationships, including those individuals who possess significant disagreement and/or opposition to the ministry, its leadership or internally between staff board or key leaders.

-This team is led and trained by Rev Denese Schellink and Joan Judson.
+This team is trained by Rev Denese Schellink and Joan Judson.

 Rev Denese is a Certified Transitional Consultant for Unity Worldwide Ministries (UWM) and has trained and worked extensively with Nonviolent Communication and The Q Process.